ZihuaEvan/NAR-IC/README.md

 # NAIC
-This repository contains the reference code for the paper "Exploring Non-Autoregressive Image Captioning: Patterns and Semantics" .
+This repository contains the reference code for the paper "Exploring Patterns and Semantics in Non-Autoregressive Image Captioning" .

 # Requirements
 - Python 3.7